jpduarteeecs/hardwaremakers/labs_sp17/angklung/angkulng.md

 ### Oscilloscope

-Oscilloscope are use to observe and measure constantly varying signal voltages as a function of time.
+Oscilloscopes are used to observe and measure variable signal voltages as a function of time.
 To set up your oscilloscope follow these instructions (for setup see this [video](https://youtu.be/ZjLhh1Y8Asw), and for signal measurement follow this [video](https://youtu.be/t1-gUZGON_E)):

 1. Probe ground clips are connected to a breadboard ground rail
 2. Voltage and time scales are appropriate and reasonable